Categories

 2. Northern pole of inaccessibility

 The northern pole of inaccessibility, sometimes known as the false northern pole, the Arctic pole of inaccessibility, or just the Arctic pole, is located on the Arctic Ocean pack ice at a distance farthest from any landmass.
-It lies at 85°48’N 176°9’W, 1,008 kilometers (626 mi) from the three closest landmasses: Ellesmere Island, Komsomolets Island, and Henrietta Island.
+It lies at 85°48’N 176°9’W, 1,008 kilometers (626 miles) from the three closest landmasses: Ellesmere Island, Komsomolets Island, and Henrietta Island.

 If you were to ever reach there, the closest inhabited land would be Ellesmere Island in Canada, home to a population of 191 people (as of 2016).
-The closest actual settlement on this island would be 1638 kilometers (1018 mi) away from you.
+The closest actual settlement on this island would be 1638 kilometers (1018 miles) away from you.

 As of 2018, nobody has ever been to the northern pole of inaccessibility in history.